Helen Piwnica-Worms, Ph.D.

 Yizheng Tu completed his M.D. degree at Jilin Medical University in Changchun, China and received a Ph.D. degree in cancer immunotherapy in Shanghai Second Medical University.
-He was a surgeon and an attending physician in the Department of Surgery at Jilin Medical University and Hospital of Hainan Province in China.
-In 1991, Tu focused his research career on cancer and organ transplantation in the Department of Surgery, University of Texas Medical School at Houston.
+He was a surgeon and an attending physician in the Surgery department at Jilin Medical University and Hospital of Hainan Province in China.
+In 1991, Tu focused his research career on cancer and organ transplantation in the Surgery department, University of Texas Medical School at Houston.
 Since 1994, as a research associate or senior scientist, Yizheng focused on animal models and projects focused on new drug discoveries in organ transplantation, autoimmune disease and cancer at Washington University School of Medicine in St. Louis, MO and Astellas Pharmaceutical Company in Chicago, IL.
-Dr. Tu joined the Piwnica-Worms Laboratory in February 2015 and is involved in the development of PDX models.
+Tu joined the Piwnica-Worms Laboratory in February 2015 and is involved in the development of PDX models.

 Jeter-Jones received her B.S. degree in chemistry from Sam Houston State University (Huntsville, TX) and is an alumni of the University of Oklahoma (Norman, OK).
 She spent 10 years at Lexicon Pharmaceuticals (The Woodlands, TX), investigating novel therapeutic targets for obesity, diabetes, and osteoporosis.

 She joined the Piwnica-Worms Laboratory in June 2014.